david-schaller/AsymmeTree/development notes/README.md

   gene trees.
 - The example dataframe now includes the full `T_auxiliary` / `T_gene_*` columns as well as `T_auxiliary_host`, `T_auxiliary_symbiont`, and host/symbiont gene-subtree columns.

+## Save trees in three different formats

+- [x] In the example simulations script, save the trees in three different formats, like in the script `simulate_HS_level.py`.
+Use revolutionhtl if necesary.
+- [x] Also save species trees as a csv table

+### AI implementation notes

+- Added a local `to_simple_newick()` serializer for compact `event|label->reconc` Newick output, with an optional dated variant that emits `dist` as branch lengths.
+- `run_example_simulations(..., output_dir=...)` now writes NHX, simple, and simple-dated CSVs for host trees, scenario trees, and a separate species-tree table.
+The function return value remains the original NHX host series and scenario dataframe.